In 2016, Publicity-Shy Infiniti Outsold Tesla 3:1

 One such comparison is between Tesla (NASDAQ:TSLA) and Infiniti.
 Infiniti?
 Yes, Infiniti.
 That's Nissan's (OTCPK:NSANY) luxury car division.
 It's been selling cars in the U.S. for just over the quarter-century mark: here.

 However, you don't hear much about Infiniti in the financial press.
-CNBC does not report on its new models or on its CEO's Tweets.
+CNBC does not report on its new models or on its CEO's tweets.
 It's as if it was selling far fewer cars than Tesla.

 |

-Tesla global
+Tesla Global

 |